Near Sperryville in Rappahannock County, Virginia — The American South (Mid-Atlantic)

 Erected by Shenandoah National Park.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Rocks Older than Mankind (within shouting distance of this marker); The Greatest Single Feature (approx. ¾ mile away); Rappahannock County / Page County (approx. 0.8 miles away); Thornton Gap (approx. 0.8 miles away); William Randolph Barbee (approx. 0.8 miles away); Through the Gaps (approx. 2 miles away); Old Rag (approx. 2.1 miles away); Civilian Conservation Corps (approx. 2.6 miles away).
+Rocks Older than Mankind (within shouting distance of this marker); The Greatest Single Feature (approx. ¾ mile away); Rappahannock County / Page County (approx. 0.8 miles away); Thornton Gap (approx. 0.8 miles away); William Randolph Barbee (approx. 0.8 miles away); Through the Gaps (was approx. 2 miles away but has been reported missing. ); Gaps in the Story (approx. 2.1 miles away); Old Rag (approx. 2.1 miles away).
 Touch for a list and map of all markers in Sperryville.

 More about this marker.
 On the upper right is a photo taken during the construction.
 Skyline Drive construction site as seen from inside Marys Rock Tunnel, circa 1934.
 Original tunnel walls were natural granite.
 But, persistent dripping water caused falling rock and winter ice - some huge icicles reached ceiling to floor.
 In 1958 a concrete lining solved the problem.